tgu-ltd/jenkins_esp32_lora_testing/README.md

 ## Creating tests with Jenkins and pytest
 -----------------------------------------

 This repository contains pytest cases, MicroPython code and rshell scripts that determine if an esp32 LoRa development board transmits a radio signal.
-The main purpose of this project is to create a test suite that will ...
+The main purpose of this project is to create a test suite to be executed in Jenkins which will ...

 * Load the latest MicroPython firmware onto a esp32 device
 * Load and execute MicroPython code on the esp32 device